 It’s about changing the physiological state that makes avoidance feel necessary in the first place.

-The Mechanism: How VNS Regulates Anxiety
+The Mechanism: How VNS Regulates Anxious Thoughts

 How It Works:

-Anxiety disorders fundamentally involve your nervous system stuck in fight-or-flight mode with insufficient calming (parasympathetic) system activation.
+Anxious thoughts disorders fundamentally involve your nervous system stuck in fight-or-flight mode with insufficient calming (parasympathetic) system activation.
 Your vagus nerve is the primary pathway that activates your body’s natural calm-mode response.

-- Locus coeruleus — regulates arousal, threat perception, and fight-or-flight activation
+- Locus coeruleus — regulates arousal, threat perception, and fight-or-flight activation.

-- Hypothalamus — reduces stress hormone (cortisol) production and release
+- Hypothalamus — reduces stress hormone (cortisol) production and release.

 - Parasympathetic Activation: Enhanced “rest-and-digest” system activity throughout your body—slowing heart rate, deepening breathing, releasing muscle tension